cmu-sei/juneberry/juneberry/documentation/model_configuration_specification.md

 * MMDetection - juneberry.mmdetection.evaluator.Evaluator
 * TensorFlow - juneberry.tensorflow.evaluation.evaluator.Evaluator

+The following Evaluator can be used to evaluate ONNX models.
+* ONNX - juneberry.onnx.evaluator.Evaluator

+The ONNX Evaluator behaves slightly differently than the basic platform evaluators.
+The ONNX Evaluator requires three kwargs to be specified in the model config, or it will not work.
+These three kwargs are:
+"loader": <fully qualified name of class that describes how to construct a data loader for the evaluation>
+"output": <fully qualified name of class that describes how to format the evaluation output data>
+"procedure": <fully qualified name of class that describes how to conduct the evaluation>

+Some examples of these classes can be found in juneberry.onnx.faster_rcnn, juneberry.onnx.pytorch, juneberry.onnx.tensorflow, and juneberry.onnx.default.
+The PyTorch and TensorFlow files contain classes that would allow you to construct the appropriate platform's data loader and evaluation procedure for any ONNX models that were produced by Juneberry.
+For classification evaluations, both platforms are compatible with the OnnxEvaluationOutput class defined in juneberry.onnx.default.

 ## format_version
 Linux style version of the **format** of the file.
 Not the version of the data, but the version of the semantics of the fields of this file.